 San Francisco Fashion and Merchants Alliance, Inc.

 SFFAMA is a 501(c)3 education and economic development non-profit corporation and the largest fashion industry organization in California.
 RENAISSANCE BY THE BAY – San Francisco is working on rebalancing the tech economy by leveraging our world-leading technology and innovation assets to redevelop other strategic cultural and economic sectors – SFFAMA implements this development strategy by combining technology, innovation and entrepreneurship with creative communities in fashion, wearables, retail, design, and the arts.

+The American Society of Interior Designers (ASID) is a community of designers, industry representatives, educators and students committed to interior design.
 Through education, knowledge sharing, advocacy, community building and outreach, we strive to advance the interior design profession, demonstrate and celebrate the power of design to positively change people’s lives.
 More than 24,000 nationwide members participate in a network of 48 chapters throughout the USA and Canada.
 The California North Chapter, chartered in November 1931, is one of the longest-serving chapters in the country.
 We helped to found the ASID National Society in 1975.
 Our chapter has 400+ professional designers and students and 170+ industry partner members.
 We gather at networking and holiday parties, Continuing Education Credit courses and Lunch & Learn seminars with local and national design companies and product reps, and sometimes just for fun!
 Visit us online at asidcalnorth.com.

 The Book Club of California is a non-profit, membership-supported organization founded in 1912.
 The Club supports book making, fine printing, design, typography, illustration, literature, and scholarship through a dynamic series of publications, public programs, and exhibitions related to the history of the book in California and the West.

 Service Design Network San Francisco Chapter.